 Income to a spouse or parent can make your SSI check go down.
 This is called “deeming.”
 But there is a special rule for people in state home aide programs!
 The income will not be deemed.
 Your SSI caseworker probably won’t know this rule, so be sure to show it to them: Deeming In Home Support Services.
 Learn more about: SSI regs that can affect your check

 If you are in need of more caregiver hours, and your request is denied, you have the right to appeal and many appeals are successful.
-Here’s a guidebook on appealing to get more home care hours.
-This book is for California, but some of the info in it would be helpful for any location.
+These guides have useful info even if you are in other states:

-If you live in Section 8 or certain types of other subsidized housing, your rent may be lower if the person you live with is your aide.
-If you currently live with an aide, or need an aide, you may be eligible for a larger apartment to accommodate a bedroom for the aide.
+If you live in HUD housing, Section 8 or certain types of other subsidized housing, a live-in aides income is excluded.
+Your aide may also be eligible for their own bedroom.
 Learn more about How Rent and Bedrooms Work if You Have a Live in Aide

 If you are in a waiver program, you are given a choice: Select your own home aide, or hire someone through an agency.
 There are a whole bunch of advantages and disadvantages both ways: How to Decide: Agency Care or Self-Directed Care.
 In some states choosing self-directed care will mean: